-I am a postdoctoral researcher with Ji Zhu and Liza Levina in the University of Michigan Statistics Department.
-My research interests are primarily problem-driven and lie broadly at the intersection of applied statistics/data science and medicine.
-I will be joining the University of Notre Dame as an Assistant Professor in Fall 2024.
-Previously, I received my PhD in Statistics from UC Berkeley, where I was advised by Bin Yu.
+Previously, I was a postdoctoral researcher with Ji Zhu and Liza Levina in the University of Michigan Statistics Department, and I received my PhD in Statistics from UC Berkeley, where I was advised by Bin Yu.

 Research Overview